Macron To Show Off Euro Defence Cooperation At Paris Parade - UrduPoint

 Macron To Show Off Euro Defence Cooperation At Paris Parade

-French President Emmanuel Macron will on Sunday seek to showcase Europe's defence capabilities by putting European military cooperation at the heart of a Bastille Day parade at a time of growing tensions with the United States

-Paris, (UrduPoint / Pakistan Point News - APP - 12th Jul, 2019 ) :French President Emmanuel Macron will on Sunday seek to showcase Europe's defence capabilities by putting European military cooperation at the heart of a Bastille Day parade at a time of growing tensions with the United States.
+Paris, (UrduPoint / Pakistan Point News - 14th Jul, 2019 ) :French President Emmanuel Macron will on Sunday showcase Europe's defence capabilities by putting European military cooperation at the heart of a Bastille Day parade at a time of growing tensions with the United States.

 Key EU leaders, including German Chancellor Angela Merkel and British Prime Minister Theresa May, are expected to join Macron to watch the annual parade down the Champs Elysees that marks the July 14, 1789 storming of the Bastille fortress in Paris in the French Revolution.